 As major phosphorus-related water impairments continue to generate headlines and stir regulatory interest, there is an increasing need to better understand factors impacting phosphorus (P) transported from areas where agriculture is heavily underpinned by tile drainage.
 Substantial opportunities to reduce Illinois’ point-source P loads exist, but the agricultural sector will nevertheless need to play a role in meeting P reduction targets.

-Dr. R. Daren Harmel, USDA ARS, is a collaborator on this work.
-Mr. Allan Hertzberger is the graduate student project lead.
-Watch Allan present his work at the upcoming American Society of Agronomy, Crop Science Society of America, and Soil Science Society of America 2017 International Annual Meeting, “Managing Global Resources for a Secure Future,” on Oct.
+Project results were previously presented at the American Society of Agronomy, Crop Science Society of America, and Soil Science Society of America 2017 International Annual Meeting, “Managing Global Resources for a Secure Future,” on Oct.
 22-25, 2017, in Tampa, Florida (Paper #105221 and #105220).
+Mr. Hertzberger defends his thesis on Feb.
+6, 2018 in the Department of Crop Sciences at the University of Illinois.

 Peer-reviewed outputs from these projects include: